kaenova/BasicHTML/README.md

 Here's the playlist:
 https://www.youtube.com/watch?v=NBZ9Ro6UKV8&list=PLFIM0718LjIVuONHysfOK0ZtiqUWvrx4F
 Thanks to Sandhika Galih who's kindly make this free to learn for everyone and it's easy to understand.
 Each Numbers on the files are representing an episode on the tutorial.
+Next up CSS!

 Images Sources:
  - Sample1.jpg: [dungeon fighter online, DNF, scenery / ウェストコースト - pixiv](https://www.pixiv.net/en/artworks/67003464)